 One of my favorite places to party on South Beach is Clevelander Bar.
 You will spot the illuminated palm trees and blue dance floor as you make your way up the beach at night.

 CityPlace Doral is a beautiful entertainment complex with street performances, music, bars and restaurants.

 For date night I highly recommend Cinebistro - a VIP luxury full-service move theater with comfortable reclining chairs.
 Arrive early to enjoy the bar and take advantage of their in-theater dining experience.
 Ticket holders are eligible for validated parking in CityPlace lots.

 Don’t miss Las Olas Boulevard - a trendy neighborhood with malls, specialty shops and great restaurants.
 Stop for frozen yogurt and have dinner at one of the beautiful patios on the water.

 The tour travels through downtown Fort Lauderdale to Millionaires Row (the "Venice of America") where you will see celebrity mansions and spectacular mega yachts before arriving at Tropical Isle for an all-you-can-eat barbecue dinner.

 I've been on this cruise twice and it is by far my favorite scenic tour.
-The food is mediocre - barbecue chicken that lacks seasoning, warm bread, ribs, beans, delicious potato wedges and coleslaw served with water or watered down ice tea.
+The food is mediocre - barbecue chicken (you might want to bring your own Tabasco), warm bread, ribs, beans, delicious potato wedges and creamy coleslaw served with water or watered down ice tea.
 Dessert, soft drinks, hot beverages and alcohol is not included but can be purchased at the bar.